 For many of us, Dorthaan Kirk is the face of WBGO—a tireless ambassador for the country’s largest jazz station and for the music.
 Her official title is special events and community relations coordinator, but her work history runs deep; she was a founding member of the station 34 years ago, not long after the death of her husband, multi-instrumentalist Rahsaan Roland Kirk.
 You’ll read about that in her own words.
 Her “Service ” work, originating and continuing to book and oversee Jazz Vespers at Bethany Baptist Church for more than twelve years, is purely a labor of love—for her church and for the music.
 And that has grown and sprouted some wonderful offshoots, the most recent one is her own room!
 Dorthaan’s Place in NJPAC will host jazz brunch beginning in October, monthly to start but more often as it develops into an event!
 But well before Dorthaan arrived on the East Coast, she was part of an informal network of families that opened their doors and dining rooms to traveling jazz artists—welcoming places where a home-cooked meal could always be counted on.

-Music has always been part of my life.
-I grew up in Texas—Houston—and so you know there was Blues.
-I heard Jazz, Blues, Big Band music, even Country and Western.
+Dorthaan Kirk: Music has always been part of my life.
+I grew up in Texas—Houston—and so you know there was blues.
+I heard jazz, blues, big-band music, even country and western.
 We didn’t separate the music into categories back then.
-I liked Dolly Parton, the Coasters, Lightning Hopkins—he’s from Texas, you know.
+I liked Dolly Parton, the Coasters, Lightnin’ Hopkins—he’s from Texas, you know.
 These were some of the popular people of my generation.
 Music was in the neighborhood, you didn’t have to leave your neighborhood to hear music.
 Maybe, if it was a huge concert you wanted to go to, you might go downtown to this big theatre called, I think, the Auditorium.
 But the music was all over: little bitty clubs, not so little clubs, bigger clubs.
 Of course, just like kids do now, my friends and I would get smuggled in to hear the music if we weren’t old enough.

 I moved to LA to go to LA City College when I was just 17 years old.
 I thought I was all grown up!
 The first time I heard Miles Davis was around then, at the Crenshaw Theatre, at Adams and Crenshaw.
 It’s probably gone now.
 Shows used to start at 2 a.m. after the clubs closed and that’s when I heard him perform.